strikersps/Competitive-Programming/Other-Programs/Rearrange-Food-Items/readme.md

 # Problem Description
-Given a list of pairs .
-Each pair contains a food item and its price, For Ex: `(apple, 120), (banana,200) . . .` and so on.
+Given a list of pairs where each pair contains a food item and its price, For Ex: `(apple, 120), (banana,200) . . .` and so on.
 Specific food item may occur multiple times, For Ex: `(apple,200), (apple,280) . . .` so on.
 For each food item output the lowest, highest and average price(rounded down to nearest integer) for that item.
 The output list should be lexicographically (alphabetically) sorted by name of food.